lwindolf/lzone-cheat-sheets/cheat-sheet/Containers/kubernetes.md

     kubectl get deployments <application>
     kubectl get replicasets
     kubectl get sa                     # secret attachements

+A complete list of all ressource and CRDs you can get with

+    kubectl api-resources
+    kubectl api-resources --namespaced=false      # List only cluster-wide resources

+Creating/manipulating resources

     kubectl create -f some.json
+    kubectl delete -f some.json                   # Useful to delete the same resources with the same YAML!

+    kubectl edit <type> <resource>                # Edit live, will automatically restart stuff

     kubectl get rc <node> -o yaml >some.yaml kubectl update -f some.yaml